2011–2012 Mauritanian protests

 The 2011–2012 Mauritanian protests were a series of protests in Mauritania that started in January 2011, influenced by and concurrent with the Arab Spring, and continued into 2012.
 The mostly peaceful protest movement demanded that President Mohamed Ould Abdel Aziz institute political, economic, and legal reforms.
 Common themes of protest centered around civil-military relations, slavery (which had only recently been outlawed officially in Mauritania but was still widespread in the country), other human rights abuses the opposition accused the government of perpetrating, and economic issues.

 The protests began after the self-immolation of Mohamed Bouazizi and continued in what would come to be known as the February 25th Movement.
 Other protests, such as those against the census and student movements calling for Aziz's resignation, continued throughout 2011 and into 2012.
 As in other countries impacted by the Arab Spring, protestors used social media to coordinate and publicize demonstrations.
 The reaction of Mauritanian authorities to these protests varied, oscillating between explicit approval, ambivalence, and violent repression.

 Background

 Political Climate in Mauritania

-Following the 2008 Coup d'état in Mauritania led by then-General Mohamed Ould Abdel Aziz that deposed the democratically elected President, Sidi Ould Cheikh Abdallahi, General Aziz established military rule in the country under the High Council of State, with himself as the Council's president.
+Following the 2008 Coup d'état in Mauritania led by then-General Mohamed Ould Abdel Aziz that deposed the democratically elected president, Sidi Ould Cheikh Abdallahi, General Aziz established military rule in the country under the High Council of State, with himself as the Council's president.
 Adhering to the council's pledge to hold elections in the "shortest possible period" General Aziz resigned from the High Council of State on April 15, 2009, in order to run for office in elections that were held on July 18, 2009.

 Aziz won election to the presidency with 52.58% of the vote and was sworn into office on August 5, 2009.
 Under Aziz's presidency, Mauritania saw notable increases in individual rights and freedoms that ranked among the best in the Arab world, despite the persistence of various economic and social issues, such as high levels of corruption, lack of adequate and appropriate employment opportunities (among young adults and highly educated individuals, respectively), and inadequate standards of living, especially in the capital city of Nouakchott, with almost 20 percent of the population living on less than $1.25 per day.

 Timeline

 Start of protests

 Following the example of Mohamed Bouazizi, a Tunisian fruit vendor who set himself on fire the previous month to protest the government of Tunisia, a middle-aged businessman named Yacoub Ould Dahoud burned himself in front of the Presidential Palace in Nouakchott on January 17, 2011.
 He left behind a note explaining that injustice in Mauritania led him to commit suicide in this way.
 Dahoud died on January 23 in the hospital.
-His self-immolation set off a round of protests in the capital starting on January 20, when protesters gathered in Place 1 Mai to declare their intent to peacefully assemble as an act of civil disobedience until the government recognised their demands.
+His self-immolation set off a round of protests in the capital starting on January 20, when protesters gathered in Place 1 Mai to declare their intent to peacefully assemble as an act of civil disobedience until the government recognized their demands.